kevmille/kevmille.github.io/README.md

 Former US Marine.
 RPCV Kazakhstan.
 Former AWS Scout.
 Astro.
 SvelteKit.
 Next.js.
 Headless WordPress.
 Hygraph.
 Tailwind CSS.
 Vercel.

 *   🌍  I'm based in the US.
 Pacific Northwest.
-I used to live in Saigon, Vietnam.
+I used to live in Saigon, Vietnam, and Almaty, Kazakhstan
 *   ✉️  You can contact me at [kevin@sasebotech.com](mailto:kevin@sasebotech.com).
 *   🚀  I'm currently working on FITTREND with Astro, Svelte, React, and Tailwind CSS.
 FITTREND may be my next project idea.
 *   🧠  I'm learning Cybersecurity.